huybrechtsxyz/atuaro/player_handbook/24_character_background.md

+[h3]Backgrounds[/h3]
+Please talk to your DM about your background.
+They are willing to help you fit your idea in the world where the story takes place.
+This will tie your background to the world and fit the character in the game.
+If you have preconceived ideas about your character, session zero is the place to talk about them.
+As a general rule we hope that people can create the characters they want, but that players are willing to make concessions to make it work with the world.
+You can create a custom background.

+[h3]Age Restrictions[/h3]
+Although there are no age restrictions to your character, please remember the starting level of your character.
+This starting level is given in session zero.
+If your character starts at level 1 and is already a 1000 year old Elf.
+What did they do in those centuries to only now become an adventurer.

 Describe Your Character

 In this step, you will flesh your character out as a person.
 Your character needs a name.